Kernix13/markdown-cheatsheet/README.md

 ### Devicons

 Devicons are the language and web tool icons you see mostly in people's profile README files.
-I found a list of all of them once but can't find it now.
-Here is an example of the code you would use and check out [Devicons on GitHub](https://github.com/devicons/devicon/tree/master/icons) for the full list languages and tools:
+Check out [Devicons on GitHub](https://github.com/devicons/devicon/tree/master/icons) for the full list languages and tools and let me know if you find another/better list:

 ```markdown
 <!-- img src example -->